-In addition to points for serving the priority audience, providing a clear scope of work, and grant history and budget measures, Tier II applicants will be asked to briefly speak to nine impacts of their proposed project.
-These impacts have been identified by research as potential outcomes of outdoor recreation and/or education programming.
+In addition to points for serving the priority audience, providing a clear scope of work, and grant history and budget measures, Tier II applicants will be asked to speak to five of the nine program impacts outlined below, focusing on the five strongest program impacts of their proposed project.
+The nine possible impacts have been identified by research as potential outcomes of outdoor recreation and/or education programming.
 For details on what these impacts may look like in programs, see below:

 Connect Students with Nature: Nature connectedness happens when individuals feel they belong in and are a part of nature.
-To build this connection, programs may provide significant time outdoors, engagement in sensory interaction with the outdoors, focus on forming social connections or facilitating positive experiences and moods in nature, or provide learning about Nevada's nature.
+To build this connection, programs may provide significant time outdoors, sensory interaction with the outdoors, focus on forming social connections or facilitating positive experiences and moods in nature, or provide education about Nevada's nature.